Indicator 7: Completeness of Submitting Required Wage Supplement Reports

 Indicator 7: Completeness of Submitting Required Reports

-Group A - Large Insurers (400 claims or more per year)
+Group A - Large Insurers (400 or more paid claims in the previous calendar year)